yizzycool/react-fetch-with-progress/README.md

       })
   };

-  // example: listen to progress change useEffect(() => {
+  // example: listen to change for progress, blob, or eta useEffect(() => {
     // TODO...
   }, [progress, blob, eta]);